 Protecting the African Bush Elephant

-Building Community Support: working with farmers near elephant habitats to help track and safely steer elephants off agricultural lands.
+Working with farmers near elephant habitats to help track and safely steer elephants off agricultural lands.
 Read how fireworks are helping keep elephants safe.

-Conserving Critical Habitat: protecting large contiguous swaths of land that are vital for traveling elephant herds.
+Protecting large contiguous swaths of land that are vital for traveling elephant herds.
 Read about the elephant corridor.